 Output Data Tool

-- In the Configuration window, click the Write to File or Database drop-down arrow.
+To get started, in the Configuration window, select the Write to File or Database dropdown arrow.

-Click Select file to connect to a dataset.
+Use the Select file button to connect to a dataset.

 |Alteryx Spatial Zip||.sv|